MoMaF/metadatatools/README.md

 files are saved in current directory, just like `rip-xml.py`.
 These files can then be given to `xml2rdf.py` for further processing.

+Run `kf-filmurls.py --help` for information on arguments.
+By default, loads only a selection of 10 files.

 ## examples

 ```bash